pmjones/php-styler/README.md

 PHP-Styler is a companion to [PHP-Parser](https://github.com/nikic/PHP-Parser) for reconstructing PHP code after it has been deconstructed into an abstract syntax tree.

 Whereas the PHP-Parser pretty printer does not have output customization as a main design goal, PHP-Styler does.
+(Please review [README-CUSTOM.md](./README-CUSTOM.md) for more information.)

 PHP-Styler is targeted toward declaration/definition files (class, interface, enum, trait) and script files.